shrishs/socklog-rhel7/README.md

 The `run-socklog.sh` is also able to listen on unix domain stream socket when you set the env var `UNIX` to any value.

+You can't use this mode in OCP when you run in random user mode without privileged sa

 # Attention!

 Due to the fact that the stdout is written in a docker-json-log you should